Helmuth Hübener: Depiction in books, drama and film

 The 2008 juvenile novel The Boy Who Dared by Susan Campbell Bartoletti, while fictional, is based on Hübener's life.
 Bartoletti's earlier Newbery Honor book, Hitler Youth: Growing Up in Hitler's Shadow (2005), also covers Hübener's story.

+The 2026 historical novel The Boys Who Dared Hitler by Richard Lloyd Dewey, is based on his nonfiction work.
+Jim Cox of Midwest Book Review and Library Bookwatch states, “Dewey has a genuine flair for character and narrative driven storytelling that fully engages the reader from start to finish," adding what differentiates it from other novels: "An unusual historical novel, it features seventy four pages of Author's Notes separating fiction from fact and is inherently fascinating in providing an historical perspective and background.
+Deftly crafted fiction.
+Unreservedly recommended."

 Hübener's story was documented in the 2003 documentary Truth & Conviction, written and directed by Rick McFarland and Matt Whitaker.

 The story was also depicted in Resistance Movement, an independent 2012 film.

 In 2020, an exhibition about Helmuth Hübener named 'You may not know him, but....' by German artist Cordula Ditz took place at Kunsthalle Hamburg.

 A narrative film adaptation of Hübener's story, titled Truth & Treason was released on 17 October 2025 by Angel in the US.
 The film is produced by Kaleidoscope Pictures.
 It opened at number 6 in domestic releases that weekend to overwhelming positive reviews at Rotten Tomatoes and IMDb metascore of 8.2.